 There's a great piece by Andy McCarthy.

-Stone's indictment underscores there was no Trump Russia conspiracy.
+Stone's indictment underscores there was no Trump-Russia conspiracy.

 We're still at the same point.

-He knows he's not gonna, they're never gonna be extradited to this country just to get the word Russia out there.
+It's just to get the word Russia out there.

 All of this is process crime stuff.

-All this is, all right, you didn't tell Congress the truth, or did you not remember everything?
+All of this is, all right, you didn't tell Congress the truth, or did you not remember everything?

 What is the point?

-You know, Roger Stone's kind of a blustery guy that likes to play political hardball, mess with people's heads, and the fact that he wanted, you know, and is asking people, hey, what's WikiLeaks got?
+You know, Roger Stone's kind of a blustery guy that likes to play political hardball, mess with people's heads, and the fact that he wanted, you know, and is asking people, hey, what's Wikileaks got?

-Hey, what are they gonna drop next?
+Hey, what are they going to drop next?

 I hear it's about the Clinton Foundation.